Build an ERC20 custom paymaster

 The script below deploys the ERC20 contract and the paymaster contract.
 It also mints some MyERC20 tokens into the account we use to deploy the contracts to use them with the paymaster at a later step.
 In addition, the script sends 0.06ETH to the paymaster contract so it can pay the transaction fees we send later on.

-1. In the deploy folder, create the file deploy-paymaster.ts and copy/paste the following.
+1. In the scripts folder, create the file deploy-paymaster.ts and copy/paste the following.

 Make sure the private key of the account used to deploy the contracts is configured in the .env file of the project.